 You can't blame a guy for appreciating aesthetics.
 And after all, the Wall-man has good taste.

 She finishes up with the fries and turns around, and—oh, no. That face does not complement that beautiful bod.

-If there was ever any face that would eradicate beauty so violently, it was Artemis's.
+If there was ever any face that would bring Wally to his senses so violently, it was Artemis's.
 Which, coincidentally, this girl seems to have the gall to possess.

 "YOU!"
 Wally shouts with an extremely undignified crack in his voice, pointing a stiff, accusatory finger at her.
 Several befuddled stares are shot his way, but he's too catatonic to notice.

 Artemis (he supposes it's high time he admitted it was her) gives a start, nearly dropping the tray she's carrying to the cash register for an impatient-looking soccer mom.
 Her head jerks up and her eyes go straight to his, and the sight of him practically causes her to lose her grasp on the tray again.

 "You," she responds in a low snarl, and Wally straightens.

 "How dare you show your face at this fine establishment!"
 It's meant to come out as a Gandalf-like bellow but sounds altogether more similar to Shaggy from Scooby-Doo.
 "What—how—?"